-(EBITDA is calculated on a business performance basis, and is calculated by taking profit/(loss) from operations before tax and finance income/(costs) and adding back depletion, depreciation, foreign exchange movements and the realised gain/(loss) on foreign currency derivatives related to capital expenditure.)
+(EBITDA is calculated on a Business performance basis, and is calculated by taking profit/(loss) from operations before tax and finance income/(costs) and adding back depletion, depreciation, foreign exchange movements, inventory revaluation and the realised gain/(loss) on foreign currency and derivatives related to capital expenditure)

-Net debt increased by 10.8% compared to 2016, primarily reflecting the ongoing capital expenditure programme at Kraken.
-Excluding Payment in Kind interest, net debt was $1,900.9 million (2016: $1,768.8 million).
+Net debt decreased by 10.9% compared to 2017, primarily reflecting the improved cash-generating capability of the Group with increased contributions from Kraken and Magnus and favourable working capital movements.
 The Group has remained in compliance with financial covenants under its debt facilities throughout the year and managing ongoing compliance remains a priority.